Quantum Meets SAR: A Novel Range-Doppler Algorithm for Next-Gen Earth Observation: Results

 \section{Results}

-We validated our quantum \textbf{RCMC} (Range Cell Migration Correction) implementation using the Qiskit \texttt{AerSimulator}, a state vector simulator that emulates an ideal, noise-free quantum environment~\cite{b9}.
-To assess correctness, we compared the quantum outputs against results obtained from classical processing on a 64×64 pixel subset of Sentinel-1 SAR data~\cite{b10}.
+We validated our quantum \textbf{RCMC} (Range Cell Migration Correction) implementation using the Qiskit \texttt{AerSimulator}, a state vector simulator that emulates an ideal, noise-free quantum environment~\cite{b14}.

+To assess correctness, we constructed an \textbf{isolation test} in which the same complex-valued test vector, derived from a 64$\times$64 pixel subset of Sentinel-1 SAR data is processed in parallel by both the classical and quantum pipelines~\cite{b15}.
+As illustrated in Figure~\ref{fig:isolation_diagram}, the test vector is first amplitude-encoded, then passed through the proposed quantum \textbf{RCMC} gate, and finally measured.
+In the classical branch, the conventional \textbf{RCMC} operation is applied directly to the same input vector.
+The two outputs are then compared sample-wise in phase.

 As shown in Figure~\ref{fig:results}, the phase difference plot reveals near-perfect alignment between the classical and quantum outputs.
 This confirms that our quantum algorithm reproduces the expected classical behavior.
 The minor discrepancies observed can be attributed to numerical precision limitations inherent in floating-point calculations, rather than errors in algorithmic logic.
-This test demonstrates the functional correctness of the proposed quantum RCMC algorithm \textbf{in isolation}.
+This test demonstrates the functional correctness of the proposed quantum \textbf{RCMC} algorithm \textbf{in isolation}.

-To evaluate the quantum RCMC's real-world applicability, we integrated the QRCMC gate into a full classical Range-Doppler Algorithm (RDA) processing chain.
-For this experiment, we selected a smaller 8×8 subset of real Sentinel-1 RAW data.
+To evaluate the quantum \textbf{RCMC}'s real-world applicability, we integrated the QRCMC gate into a full classical Range Doppler Algorithm (RDA) processing chain.
+For this experiment, we selected a smaller 8$\times$8 subset of real Sentinel-1 RAW data.
 This size was chosen deliberately to remain within the practical limits of current quantum simulators, which are constrained by exponential growth in memory and computation time as the number of qubits increases.
 Despite the reduced dimensionality, this test case is sufficient to validate the algorithm's end-to-end correctness.

+The hybrid processing flow is depicted in Figure~\ref{fig:integration_diagram}.
+Starting from the SAR RAW data, both branches share the initial classical stages: range compression followed by an azimuth FFT.
+At this point, the pipeline splits into two paths.
+In the \emph{quantum} branch, the intermediate data are amplitude-encoded, processed by the QRCMC gate, and then passed through classical azimuth compression before measurement.
+In the \emph{classical} branch, the conventional RCMC is applied directly, followed by the same azimuth compression and measurement.
+The two measured outputs are then compared on a pixel-by-pixel basis.